 Ready to Elevate Your Wedding Planning Business?

-We would love to welcome you inside The Planners' Playbook, the membership for wedding planners who want to elevate the wedding industry and feel confident AF in their wedding planning business.
-From masterclasses and workshops to a deep-dive playbook being released every month, The Planner’s Playbook has everything you need to streamline your processes and save time.
+We would love to welcome you inside The Planners’ Playbook, the membership for wedding planners who want to elevate the wedding industry and feel confident AF in their wedding planning business.
+From masterclasses and workshops to a deep-dive design dossier and AI tool or system/workflow being released every month, The Planner’s Playbook has everything you need to streamline your processes and save time.
 Plus – you’ll even get a discount on the CC shop!

 Explore More Wedding Industry Resources